epe105/devsecops-workshop/README.md

 # Quay and Clair Provisioner on OpenShift
 This project will install Quay and Clair on Openshift.

-## Must have existing OpenShift Environment
+## Must have existing OpenShift Environment with a Valid Certificate
+Please make sure you have a Valid Certificate and not a self signed certificate.

 You can use either of the OpenShift provsioners from RedHatGov
  - https://github.com/RedHatGov/redhatgov.workshops/tree/master/openshift-aws-setup
  - https://github.com/RedHatGov/redhatgov.workshops/tree/master/openshift_terraform